-Brooklyn Law School Academic Excellence Early Decision Program
+• Brooklyn Law School Academic Excellence Early Decision Program

 Applicants for whom Brooklyn Law School is their first choice may choose to apply through our binding Academic Excellence Early Decision Program.
 This is a highly competitive and binding early admissions decision program.
-Early Decision applicants must complete and submit their applications by December 1, and must take the LSAT exam no later than the November administration.
-Applicants who are granted admission under the Academic Excellence Early Decision Program will be granted our most generous institutionally-awarded merit scholarship, the Prince Scholarship, which may be renewed provided the student remain within the top 80% of their class.
+Early Decision applicants must complete and submit their applications by December 1 and take the LSAT exam no later than November administration.
+Applicants who are granted admission under the Academic Excellence Early Decision Program will be granted, at a minimum, the Prince Scholarship, which may be renewed provided the student remain within the top 80% of their class.
 This scholarship honors Jerome Prince, Brooklyn Law School's longtime Dean and Professor of Law.
-Dean Prince's dedicated service to Brooklyn Law School and the legal community-as teacher, scholar, administrator and public servant-spanned over fifty fruitful years.
-The tuition discount value of this scholarship is determined each year by our Scholarship Committee, but typically covers approximately 75% of tuition expenses over the course of your law school education, subject to our scholarship renewal policy.
+Dean Prince's dedicated service to Brooklyn Law School and the legal community-as teacher, scholar, administrator, and public servant-spanned over fifty fruitful years.
+The tuition discount value of this scholarship is determined each year by our Scholarship Committee, but typically covers approximately 70% of tuition expenses over the course of your law school education, subject to our scholarship renewal policy.
 Recipients of the Prince Scholarship remain eligible for other forms of financial assistance, including additional merit scholarships, need-based grants, outside scholarships, and Brooklyn Law School special donor scholarships.

 The Admissions Committee may choose to hold some files of applicants to the Academic Excellence Early Decision Program for a decision in the regular admission process.
-Applicants who are not offered admission through the Academic Excellence Early Decision Program are released from their commitment to attend Brooklyn Law School if admitted and are at no disadvantage in the regular admissions cycle.
+Applicants not offered admission through the Academic Excellence Early Decision Program are released from their commitment to attend Brooklyn Law School if admitted and are at no disadvantage in the regular admissions cycle.

 Candidates under the Academic Excellence Early Decision Program at Brooklyn Law School may apply to other law schools but may not apply to any other binding early decision programs.
-Candidates agree to withdraw all pending applications to other law schools within five days of receiving notice of admission at Brooklyn Law School, and will not initiate additional applications to other law schools.
+Candidates agree to withdraw all pending applications to other law schools within five days of receiving notice of admission at Brooklyn Law School and will not initiate additional applications to other law schools.

-In order to be considered for early decision, candidates must check the Early Decision selection on our application and execute and submit the Academic Excellence Early Decision Agreement supplemental form.
+To be considered for early decision, candidates must check the Early Decision selection on our application and execute and submit the Academic Excellence Early Decision Agreement supplemental form.

-• Regular Admission
+Regular Admission

-There is no application deadline for the 3-year and 4-year programs, though applications must be complete within a reasonable amount of time to be reviewed by the Admissions Committee prior to the start of the academic year.
+There is no application deadline for the 3- and 4-year programs, though applications must be completed within a reasonable amount of time to be reviewed by the Admissions Committee before the academic year starts.
 Candidates are encouraged to submit their applications as soon as possible after September 1 to enroll the following year.
 Applications completed on or before February 1 will be given priority in receipt of an admission decision.
 Only complete applications will be considered for admission.
 Complete applications will include: (1) the completed electronic application form through LSAC; (2) the candidate's Credential Assembly Service (CAS) report; (3) a minimum of two letters of recommendation; (4) a current and accurate résumé; (5) a personal statement; (6) a Dean's Certification Form, if required; and (7) any optional supplemental statements.

-3. Law School Admission Test (LSAT) / Graduate Record Examinations (GRE)
+3. Law School Admissions Test (LSAT) / Graduate Record Examination (GRE)

-All applicants are required to take either the LSAT or the GRE.
+All applicants must take the LSAT or the GRE.
 We will accept LSAT and/or GRE scores from tests administered within 5 years of the applicant's submitted application.
-It is strongly recommended that the LSAT be taken by the March test date.
-However, since we accept applications on a rolling basis throughout the admissions cycle, we will consider LSAT scores earned in the June administration if there are sufficient remaining seats in the class.
+It is strongly recommended the LSAT be taken by the February test date.
+However, since we accept applications on a rolling basis throughout the admissions cycle, we will consider LSAT scores earned in later administrations if there are sufficient remaining seats in the class.